load the data

-This is a small vignette showing how the correction for cardinal biases might be good for serial dependence (SD) studies.
+This is a small vignette showing how correcting for cardinal biases might improve serial dependence (SD) estimates.
 I will use the data from Experiment 2 in Pascucci et al. (2019, PLOS Biology, https://dx.doi.org/10.1371/journal.pbio.3000144) available from https://doi.org/10.5281/zenodo.2544946.
 First, I load the data, the required packages, and compute important variables.

 # load the data